weareblahs/WSAUtilities/README.md

 # WSAtools
 Tools for Windows Subsystem for Android™ that only uses batch scripts and command line-based softwares.

+## Before you use
+If you're looking for a GUI app installer for WSA, this isn't the WSAtools you're looking for.
+You might be looking for Simone Franco's WSATools, and this just shares the same name of it, and I just noticed just now when doing a random search with Google.
+I'm not affliated with that project.

+Download the WSATools you're searching for at https://www.microsoft.com/en-us/p/wsatools/9n4p75dxl6fg.
 ### Looking for tools to add!
 Other tools to add into this collection of WSATools?
 Then sumbit an issue with the tag "New Feature".